Ricochet (wrestler): Lucha Underground (2014–2017)

-WWE
+WWE (2018–2024)

 NXT North American Champion (2018–2019)

 On January 16, 2018, WWE announced on their website that Ricochet had signed a contract with the company and would be wrestling in WWE's developmental territory NXT.
-On January 27 at NXT TakeOver: Philadelphia, Ricochet, billed as his real name, was shown sitting in the audience.
-Ricochet made his debut in a dark match prior to a NXT taping on February 2, defeating Fabian Aichner.
-Ricochet made his televised debut at NXT TakeOver: New Orleans on April 7, competing in a six-man ladder match for the inaugural North American Championship, which was eventually won by Adam Cole.
+On January 27, at NXT TakeOver: Philadelphia, Ricochet, billed as his real name, was shown sitting in the audience.
+He made his debut in a dark match prior to a NXT taping on February 2, defeating Fabian Aichner.

+Ricochet made his televised debut at NXT TakeOver: New Orleans on April 7, competing in a six-man ladder match for the inaugural NXT North American Championship, which was eventually won by Adam Cole.
 Ricochet began a feud with Velveteen Dream after both men argued over who was the better performer.
-At NXT TakeOver: Chicago II on June 16, Ricochet defeated Velveteen Dream to end the feud.

-Ricochet then began a feud with North American Champion Adam Cole and his stable The Undisputed Era (Bobby Fish, Kyle O'Reilly and Roderick Strong).
-At NXT TakeOver: Brooklyn IV on August 18, Ricochet defeated Cole to win the title, his first championship in WWE.
-At NXT TakeOver: WarGames on November 17, Ricochet, Pete Dunne and The War Raiders defeated The Undisputed Era in a WarGames match.
+At NXT TakeOver: Chicago II on June 16, Ricochet defeated Dream.
+Ricochet then began a feud with Cole and his stable The Undisputed Era (Bobby Fish, Kyle O'Reilly and Roderick Strong).
+At NXT TakeOver: Brooklyn IV on August 18, Ricochet defeated Cole to win the North American Championship, his first championship in WWE.
+On the October 10 episode of NXT, he successfully defended the title in a triple threat match against Cole and Pete Dunne.
+At NXT TakeOver: WarGames on November 17, Ricochet, Dunne and The War Raiders defeated The Undisputed Era in a WarGames match.
 On January 26, 2019, at NXT TakeOver: Phoenix, Ricochet lost the North American Championship to Johnny Gargano, ending his reign at 161 days.

 In March, Ricochet formed a tag team with Aleister Black, and the two competed in the 2019 Dusty Rhodes Tag Team Classic, which they won after defeating The Forgotten Sons (Steve Cutler and Wesley Blake) in the finals.
 At NXT TakeOver: New York on April 5, Ricochet and Black unsuccessfully faced The War Raiders for the NXT Tag Team Championship in what was Ricochet's final match in NXT.